 Long-term effects of repeated ketamine use may include flashbacks, depression, and anxiety as well as severe and potentially fatal respiratory issues.
 Users can develop both a physical and psychological dependence and addiction to the drug, often resulting in extreme and maddening cravings when ketamine is not available.

 Kicking a ketamine addiction can be a tough hurdle to overcome, but help is available.
-Best Drug Rehabilitation offers recovery programs for ketamine and other drugs using a proven holistic method and a recovery program tailored to each individual.
+Best Drug Rehabilitation can help you choose a recovery program for ketamine and other drugs.
+Call our toll-free number today, or contact us online.